 Written by: Suffolk Secrets Team

-The quiet, understated elegance of its Georgian houses, its 100 foot lighthouse towering above the Sole Bay Inn, its pier (the first to be built in Britain since the 1950s) and cliff top promenade above the sandy beach, and of course its brightly coloured beach huts, all work together to create this atmosphere of a bygone age.
+The quiet, understated elegance of its Georgian houses, its 100 foot lighthouse towering above the Sole Bay Inn, its pier (the first to be built in Britain since the 1950s) and cliff top promenade above the sandy beach, and of course its brightly coloured beach huts, all work together to create an unspoilt coastal setting and an atmosphere of a bygone age.

 Pink washed cottages and elegant town houses are arranged around the series of greens which were left undeveloped to act as firebreaks after much of the town was lost in a disastrous fire in 1659.

 Southwold was granted its charter by Henry VII in 1489, when it was a prosperous port with a good herring trade.
 It was the herring trade which in part led, in the mid 17th century, to three vicious naval battles; the first in 1653 was off Orfordness, the second in 1664 some 40 miles south-east of Lowestoft, and the third, the most famous, was the Battle of Sole Bay in 1672, the opening battle of the Third Anglo-Dutch War.
 The Duke of York, Lord High Admiral of England and later James II, took Sutherland House, now a restaurant, as his headquarters and it was from there that his fleet, along with the French, set sail.

 William Denny’s Buckenham House in the High Street is one of the most elegant and interesting.
 On the outside it appears to be a classic Georgian town house, but venture inside and you will see evidence of its 16th century beginnings.
 Built by a wealthy Tudor merchant, the cellar is now a really good coffee house, whilst the ground and first floor contain an interesting art gallery.
 Many of the original moulded cornices remain and the restored sash windows, Tudor brickwork and heavy ceiling timbers make Buckenham House well worth a visit.